Scott’s Run Nature Preserve: An Easy Waterfall Hike in McLean, Virginia

 From the main parking area, this forested hike in Northern Virginia took me around 90 minutes, including time spent enjoying the falls and leaves.

 Scott’s Run Nature Preserve is located at 7400 Georgetown Pike in Mclean.
-The park is generally open from sunrise to sunset.
+The park’s hours are from sunrise to sunset.

 As noted above, you cannot swim, wade or bathe at Scott’s Run.
 You also cannot bring in alcohol or glass containers.